 If you are currently a junior or senior in high school looking to begin earning college credits, the Dual Enrollment program is a great solution.
 The program is offered during fall, spring, and summer semesters for females and males.

 The best way to decide if a college is right for you is to visit the campus, explore the residence halls, academic buildings, and our beautiful 200-acre lakeside grounds.
 We invite you to schedule a visit to campus virtually or in person to get a feel for the place that so many young women love to call their home away from home.
-Find out what Wesleyan has to offer, speak with an admissions counselor via webcam, a financial aid staff member over the phone, or transfer, online and nursing students can ask an enrollment coordinator questions via webcam.
+Find out what Wesleyan has to offer with a campus tour and speaking with admissions and financial aid staff.
 In the meantime, check-out our virtual videos of campus!

 We look forward to hearing from you soon!